 Rant Warning: This brings us to our modern dilemma of specialists.
 While I refer to specialists when necessary, I believe you need a doctor that can integrate multiple body systems and make sense of the whole story.
 This used to be what an “internist” would do, but given time restrictions from corporate owned doctor’s offices and dwindling insurance reimbursements, the days when a doctor had time to sit down and talk with you for over 7 minutes are gone.
 (Which is absolutely required if you want to cut off Sjogren’s progression and recover naturally.)
 So if you think that a $25 or $50 copay is a great deal, you are likely mistaken because the majority of time you will spend more seeing multiple specialists and on expensive medications for the rest of your life than if you didn’t utilize your insurance.
 There is a time and place for insurance and in some situations its very cost effective, but I wouldn’t go to a plastic surgeon to repair my face because he was the cheapest one on my insurance if you know what I mean…

 When it comes to Sjogren’s, putting together a treatment plan should be very individualized.
 Even more than some other autoimmune conditions, Sjogren’s has a unique aspect in most cases.
 That unique factor is TOXICITY.
 I don’t know where else you will find that information or if there will be emerging evidence in the next few years but in my office it has been consistent that there is some form of toxin or neurotoxin that is stimulating the Sjogren’s autoimmunity.

-Natural treatment for Sjogren’s syndrome should be multifactorial including gut treatment, infection treatment, toxin treatment and resetting the immune system.
+Natural treatment for Sjogren’s syndrome should be multifactorial including gut treatment, infection treatment, toxin treatment, hormone treatment and resetting the immune system.
 I will cover how to do this is part 2.

 Continue to Part 2 in Order To Discover Common Toxins Associated With Sjogren’s Syndrome